annasimps979-jpg/annasimps979-jpg.github.io/README.md

 * **Acquiring knowledge and secret Lore.**  Investigation and Lore mechanics resolve player information-gathering in ways that align character knowledge with player knowledge.
 There is no such thing as a failed knowledge check--instead, players are encouraged to be curious and meet the world on its own terms.
 * **Spiting death, and dying well.**  In Last Odyssey, player characters are normally insulated from death, encouraging a sense of fearlessness.
 However, at critical moments, they may risk dying for the sake of earning Anima, and Antagonists may kill them permanently if the opportunity presents itself.
 * **A balance between free and structured play.**  Last Odyssey is "rules-heavy" in some places and "rules-lite" in others.
 Its free parts and its structured parts are strictly delineated in a way that makes it easier to run and also supports multiple kinds of play.
-Forging bonds between players.
-It's not just combat where player characters are forced to cooperate.
-Player characters truly need one another when facing down danger.
+* **Forging bonds between players.**  The player characters, and thus the players, need to cooperate with one another in order to succeed, both on and off the battlefield.
 They treat each other's wounds, carry each other's burdens, and have each other's back when it counts.

 ## Getting Started